 The Australian Terrier approaches life with a lot of curiosity and little fear.
 Spending some time with these terriers and you’ll begin to ask how these tiny dogs pack so much punch.

-They’re also known to be quite obedient and affectionate towards their family.
-All this, combined with a hypoallergenic coat, makes the Aussie Terrier a standout choice for owners.
+They’re also known to be obedient and affectionate towards their family.
+All this, combined with a hypoallergenic coat, makes the Aussie Terrier a standout choice for many owners.

 35. Lakeland Terrier